tdighe2001/LoL-Comparing-Action/README.md

 <iframe src="Assets/diff_group_mean.html" width=800 height=600 frameBorder=0></iframe>

-**Based on the results of the permutation test, we can reject the null hypothesis that the two groups of team kpm come from the same distribution and conclude that VCS league matches have significantly more action-packed compared to other tier 1 leagues.**
+**Based on the results of the permutation test, we can reject the null hypothesis that VCS and non VCS match team kpm do not come from the same distribution and conclude that VCS league matches have significantly more action-packed compared to other tier 1 leagues.**